-The special requirements on retail funds are not the requirements applicable to managers.
-The manager requirements of retail funds are broadly similar to the requirements on managers of non-retail funds.
-The main differences between retail and non-retail funds are in stricter statutory investment guidelines (product regulation) and stricter marketing rules.
+The special requirements on retail funds are not applicable to managers.
+The requirements applicable to managers of retail funds are broadly similar to the requirements on managers of non-retail funds.
+The main differences between retail and non-retail funds are the stricter statutory investment guidelines (product regulation) and stricter marketing rules.

-17 What are the investment and borrowing restrictions on retail funds?
+17 What are the investment and borrowing restrictions on retail